 Studies have found that our beliefs can actually carry more weight than the current reality.
 For example, many people who are suffering from serious illnesses regain health simply because of their belief in the treatments.
 If you believe in the power of prayer, alternative health or chemo — they can all heal you.
 The determining success factor is purely based on the person’s beliefs.

 Other studies prove that we can alter or shift our beliefs with a combination of affirmations, goal setting, visualization, self-talk, coaching and consistent practice.

 Changes in any area require that we become aware of the desire and need to make a shift.
 Permanent shifts require that we persevere even if things don’t go as planned or we get scared or overwhelmed.
 Creating an action plan makes it easier.
 As Albert Einstein so eloquently shared, insanity is wanting a different result but continuing to do the same thing.
-Too often, advisors want success in their financial advisor marketing or business plan but continue to make excuses why they haven’t completed their high-value, fixed daily activities (HVFDAs) or income-producing activities (IPAs), such as making warm calls to their niche market or scheduling introductions with referrals partners.
+Too often, advisors want success in their business plan but continue to make excuses why they haven’t completed their high-value, fixed daily activities (HVFDAs) or income-producing activities (IPAs), such as making warm calls to their niche market or scheduling introductions with referrals partners.
 Clearly insanity!